Battle of the Twin Tunnels: Battle

 Near dawn on 1 February the 375th and 374th Regiments attacked from the north and northeast, respectively, and after daylight the 373rd Regiment assaulted the perimeter from the northwest and southwest.
-In hard, close-in fighting lasting all day, the defending battalions, relying heavily on artillery fire and on more than eighty air strikes finally forced the PVA to withdraw.
+In hard, close-in fighting lasting all day, the defending battalions, relying heavily on artillery fire and on more than 80 air strikes finally forced the PVA to withdraw.
 Freeman's forces counted 1,300 enemy bodies outside their perimeter and estimated total PVA casualties at 3,600.
-Their own losses were 45 killed, 207 wounded, and 4 missing.
+Their own losses were 45 killed, 207 wounded and four missing.

 Aftermath

 Judging from the two sharp actions at the twin tunnels, the PVA appeared determined to retain control of Chip’yong-ni.
 They had good reason.
 The town was so situated that the force occupying it could control movements over Route 2 to the west, over Route 24 to the northeast, over Routes 24 and 24A below town, and thus through the Yangp’yong-Ch'ungju segment of the Han River valley stretching to the southeast behind it.
 Eighth Army possession of Chip’yong-ni, furthermore, would pose a threat of envelopment to enemy forces opposing I and IX Corps below the Han River.
-For these same reasons General Almond planned to seize Chip’yong-ni and incorporated this plan in his overall recommendations for an operation styled on Operation Thunderbolt.
+For these same reasons Almond planned to seize Chip’yong-ni and incorporated this plan in his overall recommendations for an operation styled on Operation Thunderbolt.
 Also behind Almond's proposals were late January intelligence reports of a strong enemy force assembling around Hongcheon, at the intersection of Routes 24 and 29 20 mi northeast of Chip’yong-ni and 15 mi north of Hoengsong.
 This force, apparently part of the KPA V Corps, could be preparing to advance southwest on Route 24 through Chip’yongni, then down the Han valley toward Yoju and Ch’ungju.
 Or the V Corps might again push forces south on Route 29 through Hoengsong toward Wonju.
 To spoil either move, Almond considered Hongcheon the proper main objective of a X Corps attack.
 To disrupt both the KPA V Corps and II Corps, he outlined a coordinated X Corps-ROK III Corps advance, Operation Roundup.